 The links between smoking and lung damage are well documented, but smoking also damages other organs in the body, including the gastrointestinal tract.

-Today, 31 May 2019, is World No-Tobacco Day, organised by the World Health Organisation.
-This event is observed around the globe as a 24-hour abstinence from tobacco products and is a campaign to raise awareness of the risks of smoking.
-GI Doctors provide information below about how smoking effects two common disorders, IBS and IBD.
+31 May 2021 is World No-Tobacco Day, organised by the World Health Organisation.
+This event is observed around the globe as 24-hour abstinence from tobacco products and is a campaign to raise awareness of the risks of smoking.
+GI Doctors provide the information below about how smoking affects two common disorders, IBS and IBD.

-If you have Irritable Bowel Syndrome you gastrointestinal tract often becomes very sensitive and susceptible to certain triggers, including tobacco.
+If you have Irritable Bowel Syndrome (IBS) your gastrointestinal tract often becomes very sensitive and susceptible to certain triggers, including tobacco.
 Smoking is likely to cause heartburn and reflux, which are already common in IBS and so are likely to worsen.

 The relationship between smoking and Inflammatory Bowel Diseases is a complex one.